javadev/LeetCode-in-Java/src/main/java/g1401_1500/s1481_least_number_of_unique_integers_after_k_removals/readme.md

 **Output:** 2

-**Explanation:**: Remove 4, 2 and either one of the two 1s or three 3s.
+**Explanation:** Remove 4, 2 and either one of the two 1s or three 3s.
 1 and 3 will be left.

 **Constraints:**